 - In the paint industry, Asian Paints Ltd. transformed itself from a maker of coatings in 13 regions of India to a provider of coatings, painting services, design services, and home renovations in 17 countries.
 The technology the company’s leaders used wasn’t rocket science.
 The organization’s transformation was powered by Enterprise Resource Planning (ERP) software, call centers, mobile phones and tablets, analytics, and some machine learning and autonomous manufacturing.
 More important was strong leadership that reimagined how the company worked and continuously drove for new business opportunities.

 - In the banking industry, many companies are using chatbots — voice-activated software that is capable of engaging in conversation — to make customer service more efficient.
-Executives at DBS Bank Ltd. did something different.
+Executives at DBS Bank Ltd. took it a step further.
 After improving the company’s processes, profitability, and customer satisfaction in high-cost Singapore, these leaders turned their focus to low-cost markets.
-Building on the knowledge and systems in Singapore, plus chatbots and other technologies, DBS has now entered India with a mobile phone-based banking model that requires no human intervention.
+Building on the knowledge and systems in Singapore, plus chatbots and other technologies, DBS has now entered India with a mobile-phone-based banking model that requires no human intervention.
 This model can make money from small accounts that other banks would never find profitable enough to accept.
 While thinking about chatbots led many bankers to focus on reducing costs in existing channels, DBS’s focus on developing a model for low-cost new markets made chatbots, along with other technologies and significant organizational rethinking, into a much greater opportunity.

 VR by itself is an interesting digital tool.
 VR as part of a broader work transformation strategy is much more powerful.